joaks1/au-bootcamp-git-intro/README.md

 Below, is some info about what this script should do, including what the inputs and output should be:

+### Input

-    INPUT:   Paths to one or more fasta sequence files.
+Paths to one or more fasta sequence files.

+### Output

-    OUTPUT:  For each file, it should write a line with the number of sequences in the file, a space, and then the file NAME (NOT the path!), and a final line with the total number of sequences across all files.
+For each file, it should write a line with the number of sequences in the file, a space, and then the file NAME (NOT the path!), and a final line with the total number of sequences across all files.

+### Example

-    EXAMPLE: In the same directory as this script, you should find an example fasta file named 'example-seqs1.fasta', which contains:
+In the same directory as this script, you should find an example fasta file named 'example-seqs1.fasta', which contains:

     >RMB3263_Cyrtodactylus_philippinicus_Negros
     CGGGCCCATACCCCGAAAATGTTGGTATAAACCCCTTCCTATACTAATAAACCCCATTATTTGATCACTATTACTAAC

     >CWL052_Cyrtodactylus_philippinicus_Negros
     CGGGCCCATACCCCGAAAATGTTGGTATAAACCCCTTCCTATACTAATAAACCCCATTATTTGATCACTATTACTAAC

-             If you run this script on this fasta file, you want to get the following output:
+If you run this script on this fasta file like this

     $ sh count-fasta-seqs.sh example-seqs1.fasta

+you want to get the following output:

     2 example-seqs1.fasta
     2

-             There should be another example fasta file named 'example-seqs2.fasta', which contains:
+There should be another example fasta file named 'example-seqs2.fasta', which
+contains:

     >RMB7155_Sphenomorphus_arborens_Negros
     ATGAACCCCATTATAACCTCCCTCATTTTATCAAGCCTGGCCCTTGGAACCGTAATCACACTAACAAGCTACCACTGA

     >RMB7156_Sphenomorphus_arborens_Negros
     ATGAACCCCATTATAACCTCCCTCATTTTATCAAGCCTGGCCCTTGGAACCGTAATCACACTAACAAGCTACCACTGA

     >RMB7163_Sphenomorphus_arborens_Negros
     ATGAACCCCATTATAACCTCCCTCATTTTATCAAGCCTGGCCCTTGGAACCGTAATCACACTAACAAGCTACCACTGA

 If you run this script on BOTH fasta files, you want to get the following output:

    $ sh count-fasta-seqs.sh example-seqs1.fasta example-seqs2.fasta
    2 example-seqs1.fasta
    3 example-seqs2.fasta
    5

 ### Some hints to get you coding